Modular building, prefabricated home design and kit homes: what are the differences, the pros and cons and which one is best for you?

 As a general rule, a new home built by traditional construction methods typically takes 12–16 months to build with the exception of homes built from pre-designed plans taking around six months.

-While the build timeline for modular homes can vary depending on the size and complexity of the design, as modular homes are built in the prefab construction method, they are generally much more efficient to build than traditional homes.
+While the build timeline for modular homes can vary depending on the size and complexity of the design, as modular homes are built in the prefab construction method, they are generally much more efficient to build than conventionally constructed homes.

 When it comes to the cost of modular homes, a few things need to be considered – particularly if you’re choosing a sustainable modular home.

-Fast build and installation turnaround aren’t the only advantages of modular construction.
+Fast build and installation turnaround aren’t the only advantages of modular home building.

 The efficiency gains from building in a controlled facility include: twinning production where similar structures are built at the same time, tools and materials are close at hand and the build site can be prepared simultaneously while the home is constructed off-site.